cal-adapt/climakitae/docs-mkdocs/climate-data-interface/howto/bias-correction.md

 # Bias Correction: Localize WRF to Weather Stations

 Use historical weather station observations to correct WRF model bias locally.
+Historical weather station data has gone through quality assurance (QA) and quality control (QC) protocols.
+More details about the data itself can be found at the [**Historical Data Platform (HDP)**](https://github.com/Eagle-Rock-Analytics/historical-obs-platform) repository.

 ## Basic Localization